OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *OMC Flags* – sets the omc flags for simulation.

+  -  *Ignore __OpenModelica_commandLineOptions annotation* – if ture then ignores the __OpenModelica_commandLineOptions
+     annotation while running the simulation.

+  -  *Ignore __OpenModelica_simulationFlags annotation* – if ture then ignores the __OpenModelica_simulationFlags
+     annotation while running the simulation.

   -  *Save class before simulation* – if ture then always saves the class before running the simulation.

+  -  *Switch to plotting perspective after simulation* – if ture then GUI always switches to plotting perspective after the simulation.

   -  Output